1138programming/1138programming.github.io/docs/_articles/misc/howto.md

 See [this link](/misc/allTags.html) for all other possible tags

 The rest of the page after the front matter is written in markdown, which is a text format that allows for some ways to *spice up* your text.
 (Fun fact: If you've **bolded** or used *italics* in Discord or Ryver, you were using markdown syntax!).
-Anyway, it's not difficult, and you can check out [this link](https://markdownguide.offshoot.io/basic-syntax/) for help with the basic syntax, or [this link](/misc/advancedHowto.html) if you think you're ready for something more advanced.
+Anyway, it's not difficult, and you can check out [The Basic Markdown Syntax Guide](https://markdownguide.offshoot.io/basic-syntax/) for help with the basic syntax, or [AdvancedHowTo](/misc/advancedHowto.html) if you think you're ready for something more advanced.

 <h2 style="color:magenta"> Good luck! </h2>